MoAnsir/Expense_Tracker/README.md

 # Expense Tracker

 The aim for this project to for a user to input expenses, catergories them with the dropdown provided, edit them and filter them in list view.
-There is a also a pie chat showing the allocation of each expense and how it relates as a whole
+There is a also a pie chat showing the allocation of each expense and how it relates as a whole.
+Jest and Cypress were used for testing

 ## Technologies
 * React 18.2.0